Protocol and Practice of Persons Appearing in the Court of Judge Susanna C. Pineda

 Joint Pre-Trial Memo and/or Conference; Exhibits and Objections

-• • Joint Pretrial Statement must be provided no later than the Pretrial Management Conference, and include a summary of facts to be read to the jury.
+• Joint Pretrial Statement must be provided no later than two weeks prior to the Final Trial Management Conference, and include a summary of facts to be read to the jury.

 • Please stand when making objections before the Court; speaking objections will not be recognized.

 • As the neutral party, I prefer to read stipulations agreed to by the parties to the jury.
-Counsel should provide the Court with written stipulations as a result.
+Counsel should provide the Court with written stipulations that the parties wish to be read to the jury.
+The parties may advise when these stipulations can be read, i.e., before the presentation of evidence, after all witnesses have testified, etc.

 Jury Selection

 • A jury is selected via the struck process, not via the strike and replace method.
-Counsel is permitted to conduct voir dire once the Court is done.
+Counsel is permitted to conduct voir dire once the Court is done with its general voir dire.
+The Court will take appropraite bench conferences to address individual juror responses to help expedite the jury selection process.

-• Please notify the Court in advance if you intend to utilize jury questionnaires.
-Because questionnaires tend to take longer than voir dire, this tool is permitted on a limited basis.
-A copy should be provided for the Court, and for the potential jurors.
+• Please notify the Court at the trial setting conference if you want of utilize jury questionnaires.
+Additional court hearings will be necessary to accomplish the tasks involved in jury questionaires.
+Because questionnaires tend to take longer than in court voir dire, this tool will be ermitted on a limited basis.
+A copy of your proposed questionaire should be provided to the Court two weeks before the final trial management conference.

-• Counsel should provide the Court with proposed jury instructions prior to trial.
-The Court will provide counsel with a draft version of instruction before the jury is selected.
+• Counsel should provide the Court with proposed jury instructions prior to the FTMC.
+The Court will provide counsel with a draft version of instructions before the jury selection.
+If an instruction is not a RAJI, the proposed instruction must be accompanied by case citation supporting the instruction requested.

-• Defense counsel must give the court reporter a copy of the jury biographies after jury selection, while the prosecuting counsel must give the same to the court clerk.
+• Defense counsel must give the court reporter a copy of the jury biographies after jury selection, while the Plaintiff counsel must give the same to the court clerk.

 Trial Practice and Procedure

-• When a juror raises a question during trial, a side bar discussion will be held with counsel to discuss the question, and vet objections.
+• When a juror raises a question during trial, a side bar discussion will be held with counsel to discuss the question, and to state objections.
 Counsel will be permitted to ask narrowly tailored follow up questions thereafter; this is not an opportunity for counsel to reopen their case.

 Courtroom Etiquette